 The process of ordering/updating your Wildlife Resources Card also includes an option and instructions for individuals who wish to add a certification from a course taken outside of Nova Scotia.
 See “How to Apply for a Wildlife Resources Card” for steps on how to apply/update a WRC.

 Register for a Hunter Safety Education Course online at: http://novascotia.ca/natr/hunt/ in the “Education and Training” section.

 Q. What if there is an error on my new card when I receive it?

-A. Contact the toll-free WRC Customer Service Line via phone at 1-888-896-1207 or the WRC System Administrators via email at: email@example.com.
+A. Contact the toll-free WRC Customer Service Line via phone at 1-888-896-1207 or the Coordinator of Licensing & Client Services via email to: email@example.com

 Q. Is the old NS Firearms Hunting Certificate (orange card) still accepted in Nova Scotia?

 A. No, since the Fall of 2006, the Wildlife Resources Card is the only card accepted to engage in wildlife harvesting activities in Nova Scotia.
-Any Nova Scotia resident who wishes to hunt, trap or hold a commercial wildlife-related licence in Nova Scotia, and who does not already hold a NS Wildlife Resources Card, needs to order a Wildlife Resources Card.
-See “How to Apply for Wildlife Resources Card.”
+Any Nova Scotia resident who wishes to hunt, trap or hold a commercial wildlife-related licence in Nova Scotia is required to have a NS Wildlife Resources Card.
+See “How to Apply for a Wildlife Resources” card section above.